keithjjones/malgazer/README.md

 # Installation

-To use this module, you will need the requirement.
+To use this module outside Docker, you will need the requirement.
 The following command installs the requirements:

 ```
 pip install -r requirements.txt